infobip/infobip-api-csharp-client/README.md

 ```

 #### Send an SMS
-Simple example for sending an SMS message.
+Here's a simple example for sending an SMS message.
+First prepare the message by creating an instance of `SmsAdvancedTextualRequest` and its nested objects.

 ```csharp
     var smsMessage = new SmsTextualMessage()